 How does the VA Rate (assign a percentage and $ compensation amount) to Sleep Apnea?

-They use the Rating Tables for sleep apnea can be found at 38 C.F.R. § 4.97.
+The VA uses the Rating Tables for sleep apnea, and you can find the Table used to rate Sleep Apnea at 38 C.F.R. § 4.97.

 Go to that section of the CFR, and look for diagnostic code (DC) is 6847.